Proposed changes to wildfire code would add protections to eastern edge of Colorado Springs

 A new category of Class 1 fire risk would be enacted for the eastern edge of the city to add similar restrictions in areas with grass-fire risk.
 According to a draft map, the classification would affect the areas between Marksheffel Road and the city limits, a few miles to the east.

-“While traditionally, we think of wildfires in forested areas, the fact of the matter is we’re seeing a lot more fires in grassy areas these days,” Cooper said.
-“Under high wind conditions, those fires proceed very quickly and we’re seeing more homes lost.”
+“While traditionally, we think of wildfires in forested areas, the fact of the matter is we’re seeing a lot more fires in grassy areas these days,” Cooper said Feb.
+23. “Under high wind conditions, those fires proceed very quickly and we’re seeing more homes lost.”

 The updated fire code would place restrictions on the eastern side for roof materials, landscaping within 5 feet of a house and growing plants that are harder to burn.
 The WUI would have the same restrictions plus additional rules about building materials and removing hazardous trees.